nnstreamer/nnstreamer/Documentation/data-type-and-flow-control.md

 ## Synchronization with Aggregator
 Unlike mux and merge, aggregator merges tensors chronologically, not spatially.
 Moreover, unlike mux and merge, which merges entries into one entry, aggregator, depending on the properties, may divide or even simultaneously merge and divide entries.
 Thus, timestamping and synchronization may become much more complicated.
-The timestamp of the outging buffer is timestamp of the oldest frame from the aggregated frames.
+The timestamp of the outgoing buffer is timestamp of the oldest frame from the aggregated frames.